-The stable outlook reflects our expectation that the city's financial performance will remain strong and its reserves in line with the city's 40% policy minimum for the foreseeable future, as has been the city's past practice.
-Stability is supported by the city's steadily growing local economy, and as such, we do not expect to change the rating within the two-year outlook horizon.
+The stable outlook reflects our expectation that Northfield's financial performance will remain strong and its reserves in line with its 35% policy minimum for the foreseeable future, as has been its past practice.
+Given no discernable sources of near- to medium-term budgetary pressure and the additional stability provided by the city's good financial management policies and practices, we do not expect to change the rating within the two-year outlook horizon.